Surgical Case Library

 Riedel's thyroiditis is a rare fibroinflammatory disease, representing less than 0.1% of all thyroidectomies.

-Angiosarcoma is a rare high-grade neoplasm that frequently involves the skin and subcutaneous tissue.
-Rarely, ...
+<p style="text-align: justify;">Angiosarcoma is a rare high-grade neoplasm that frequently involves the skin a...

 Intestinal angiosarcoma, particularly of the epithelioid subtype, is exceedingly rare and presents significant diagnostic challenges.